Trump should be removed from office to preserve democracy, business leaders say - KVIA

 Trump should be removed from office to preserve democracy, business leaders say

-The statement from NAM, the nation’s largest manufacturing association, marks perhaps the strongest political statement by a major business group in modern history.
+The statement from Republican-leaning NAM, the nation’s largest manufacturing association, marks perhaps the strongest political statement by a major business group in modern history.
+And it puts an exclamation point on the breakup between the business community and the self-styled CEO president.

-Pence “should seriously consider working with the Cabinet to invoke the 25th Amendment to preserve democracy,” NAM CEO Jay Timmons said in a statement.
+Pence “should seriously consider working with the Cabinet to invoke the 25th Amendment to preserve democracy,” NAM CEO Jay Timmons, a former Republican political operative, said in the statement.

-The comments come after Trump supporters stormed the US Capitol, interrupting the joint session of Congress counting Electoral College votes.
+The call comes after Trump supporters stormed the US Capitol, interrupting the joint session of Congress counting Electoral College votes.
 Pence was evacuated during the chaos.

 “The outgoing president incited violence in an attempt to retain power, and any elected leader defending him is violating their oath to the Constitution and rejecting democracy in favor of anarchy,” Timmons said.
 He added, “This is not law and order.
 This is chaos.
 It is mob rule.
 It is dangerous.
 This is sedition and it should be treated as such.”